 #8.
 Rasmus Ristolainen – Buffalo Sabres

-It took a few seasons for Ristolainen to grow into his NHL game, but he got there by the 2015-16 season.
+It took a few seasons for Ristolainen to grow into his NHL game, but he got there by 2015-16.
 That season, he scored nine goals and 41 points while averaging 25 minutes of ice time.
 This workload was rewarded by Buffalo, who signed him to a six-year, $32.4 million extension that offseason.
 Since then, he has been a true workhorse for the Sabres, posting at least 40 points each year while averaging more than 26 minutes a game.

 There’s no doubt that Ristolainen has been as good as advertised for the Sabres in his first six seasons.
 Arguably, if he was on a more productive team, his statistics would be more impressive.
 With that in mind, there’s a lot of positives to build on so far, and he seems primed to have a fruitful career in Buffalo.

 #9.
 Bo Horvat – Vancouver Canucks (via Devils)

 Sometimes the story of how a player is acquired can dictate the perception of that player’s career no matter what they are able to produce on the ice.
 Many expected this to be the case for Bo Horvat, who the Vancouver Canucks selected with the ninth overall pick, acquired by sending their goaltender of the future, Cory Schneider, to the New Jersey Devils.

 However, six years after this blockbuster trade, Horvat has been able to carve out his own story with the Canucks despite the massive cost to acquire him.
 When healthy, Horvat has seen fantastic success, scoring 20 goals and 52 points during the 2016-17 season, 22 goals and 44 points during the injury-shortened 2017-18 campaign, and 27 goals and a career-high 61 points in 2018-19.